 Introduction: The Hidden Cost of Endless Video Calls

 In 2025, remote work and virtual meetings are the new normal.
 From Zoom conferences to Teams huddles, many professionals now spend 6–8 hours per day on video calls.
-While this setup increases flexibility and productivity, it has created a new form of digital fatigue — dry eyes caused by video meetings.
+While this setup increases flexibility and productivity, it has created a new form of digital fatigue — dry eyes from video calls.

 If your eyes burn, feel gritty, or water excessively after long calls, you’re not alone.
 According to the American Academy of Ophthalmology, more than 60% of remote workers report symptoms of dry eyes linked to prolonged on-screen focus.